-- Washing rugs — If your rug is small and the label says “machine washable,” shake the rug outside first and then put it in the washing machine at the recommended temperature.
+- Machine Wash Rugs: If your rug is small and the label says “machine washable,” shake the rug outside first and then put it in the washing machine at the recommended temperature.
 Use warm water (90 to 105 degrees) and a mild detergent.
-Tumble your rug dry on the lowest heat setting.
+Tumble your rug dry at the lowest heat setting.

-- Vacuuming area rugs — Area rugs with fringe require special technique.
-Use gentle suction and start from the center of the carpet, vacuuming toward the fringe, and being careful not to catch the strands in the beater bar.
+- Vacuum Area Rugs: Area rugs with fringe require a special vacuum technique.
+Use gentle suction and start from the center of the carpet, vacuuming toward the fringe and being careful not to catch the strands in the beater bar.
 Lift the carpet edge to vacuum beneath the fringe.

-- Caring for Oriental, Turkish, or Persian rugs — Clean imported rugs according to your carpet manufacturer’s specifications or bring in a professional cleaning service.
+- Care for Oriental, Turkish or Persian Rugs: Clean imported rugs according to the carpet manufacturer’s specifications or use a professional cleaning service.
 Be gentle with fringe.
-For heirloom-type rugs, you need to hire a professional.
+For heirloom-type rugs, hire professionals.

 ANCHOR – Vacuuming